 Hot peppers or all peppers contain a lot of water therefore some hot sauce recipes can have a liquid-like consistency close to water once the peppers are blended.
-The water content is more prominent with fewer ingredients because the water content of the peppers has nowhere to go and doesn’t have substances like flour to absorb it.
+The water content is more prominent with fewer ingredients because the water content of the peppers has nowhere to go and doesn’t have substances like flour or other binding agents to absorb it.
 Choosing a thickening agent for hot sauce may be based on the acid level of your hot sauce or the cost and availability of certain thickeners.

 1 ] Cornstarch

 Many well-known name-brand hot sauces use corn starch as a thickener as well as many other types of food products do also.
 Compared to other thickening agents the cost of corn starch can cost an average of $.34 an ounce which is much more expensive when compared to flour or other gum type thickeners.
 Wheat flour has an average cost of $.10 an ounce and can be much lower if purchased in larger quantities.
 Although the cost of cornstarch is not a significant amount per ounce…it will add up over mass production.

 Cornstarch can have more calories and carbs than other thickeners like xanthan gum but that is primarily because you are using more in a hot sauce recipe.
 Also, cornstarch can provide a source of calcium that may otherwise not be included in a hot sauce.
 Calories and contents like calcium are both required to be listed on a Nutrional label.

 How to thicken hot sauce with corn starch